 The project must not be a commercial endeavor and must serve the community as a whole.
-This means, for example, that a for-profit processing facility that allows various small producers to process and then sell their products would not qualify for a grant, but that a kitchen owned by the school district that processed local produce for a school breakfast and lunch program would be eligible.
-Grants can go to projects including, but not limited to: farmers markets, community kitchens and food processing centers, facilities and equipment used by not-for-profit distribution networks, cooking schools, and community food banks.
+This means, for example, that a community kitchen that allows various small local businesses to process and then sell their products would not qualify for a grant, but that a kitchen owned by the school district that processed local produce for a school breakfast and lunch program would be eligible.
+Grants can go to projects including, but not limited to: publicly owned farmers markets, facilities and equipment used by public agencies or not-for-profit distribution networks, cooking schools, and community food banks.